CARROLL HIGH SCHOOL HISTORY

 As can be seen in the photos below, graduation year does not matter too much.
 Whether you are from the class of 1965, 1975, 1985, 1995, 2005, 2015, or 2025...
 Once a Patriot...always a Carroll Patriot and always cheering for the red, white, and blue...

-Carroll High School is in the midst of scanning all of our historical photos to store them electronically.
-Our goal is to eventually have an electronic, historical recording of every single school year since 1961.
+Carroll High School has scanned all of our historical photos to store them electronically.
+Our goal is to have an electronic, historical recording of every single school year since 1961.
 Many of these photos have been identified by volunteers and may be incorrectly labeled.
 If you notice a photo that is mistakenly included in the wrong school year, please contact Julie (Hemmert) Weitz '94, Director of Alumni Relations.

 If you have any historical photo(s) you'd like to share, please email email@example.com.

 This is work in progress.
-There is definitely more to come...
-Be sure to visit back often!
+The classes following 2011 will also eventually be included.
+Be sure to visit again!